-THIS DAY IN BÉISBOL July 18: Manny Machado is traded to the Dodgers
+THIS DAY IN BÉISBOL July 18: Manny Machado traded to the Dodgers by Orioles

-Only A-Rod could polarize fans, media and opposing teams alike more than Manny Machado, the Baltimore Orioles’ slick-fielding, trash-talking third baseman who quickly became one of the game’s best all-around players after his debut in 2012 at age 19.
+Perhaps only A-Rod could polarize fans, media and opposing teams alike more than Manny Machado, the San Diego Padres’ slick-fielding, trash-talking third baseman who quickly became one of the game’s best all-around players after his 2012 debut at age 19 with the Baltimore Orioles.

-On this day in béisbol, July 17, 2018, with the Orioles having one of the most putrid seasons in baseball history — never mind in the history of the once-storied franchise — Machado and his $16 million salary were dumped to the Dodgers for four minor leaguers.
+On this day in béisbol, July 17, 2018, with the Orioles having one of the most putrid seasons in baseball history — never mind in the history of the once-storied franchise — Machado and his $16 million salary were dumped to the Dodgers in a trade that brought five minor leaguers.

 The Florida-born Dominican was only 25 years old at the time and looking at a big payday when he was set to become a free agent in 2019.